canjs/can-define/map/docs/define-map.md

 @codepen
 @highlight 4-8

-`getter` properties use [can-compute] internally.
+`getter` properties use [can-observation] internally.
 This means that when bound, the value of the `getter` is cached and only updates when one of its source observables change.
 For example: